 Is it legal to pull a trailer behind a fifth wheel?

-As per the Department of Housing and Urban Development, RVs only have recreational, travel, or camping purposes.
-On the other hand, they treat manufactured housing as a permanent residence.
+According to the Department of Housing and Urban Development, RVs are only for recreational, travel, or camping purposes.
+On the other hand, manufactured housing is treated as a permanent residence.
 For this reason, it has always been illegal to live in it full-time.

 What states can you pull a trailer behind a fifth wheel?

-What is the average monthly cost to live in an RV?
+What is the average monthly cost of living in an RV?

 Do you have to have a dually to pull a 5th wheel?